zom-bi/docker-steam/README.md

+# Note: this project is deprecated, and should no longer be used as a baseimage for game servers.

 ## steam
 steam installs the steam platform, which is required for most dedicated source gameserves.
 This image is useless on its own, but can be used to